Sign Up for a Free Account

 Overview

-Dysembryoplastic neuroepithelial tumors are rare, indolent, low-grade tumors found most often in children and young adults.
-Most commonly affecting the temporal lobe, these tumors classically present with seizures.
-Refractory epilepsy is often managed and cured by surgical resection of the tumor.
+Dysembryoplastic neuroepithelial tumors are rare, biologically indolent, low-grade glioneuronal tumors diagnosed predominantly in children and young adults.
+Most commonly affecting the temporal lobe and its mesial structures, these tumors classically present with seizures before the age of 20 years.
+Refractory epilepsy is often managed and cured by complete surgical resection of the tumor.
+Pathology shows glioneuronal elements and so-called floating neurons.
+Dysembryoplastic neuroepithelial tumors frequently harbor FGFR1 mutations (and not fusions) that ultimately lead to RAS/MAPK pathway activation.

 Key points

-• Dysembryoplastic neuroepithelial tumor is a highly indolent (WHO grade I) glialneuronal tumor usually found in children and young adults.
+• Dysembryoplastic neuroepithelial tumor is a WHO grade I glioneuronal tumor usually diagnosed in children and young adults.

-• Imaging classically shows a cystic, nonenhancing tumor with expansion of a cortical gyrus.
+• Imaging classically shows a (multi)cystic, lobulated, well-circumscribed tumor with expansion of a cortical gyrus.

 • Although these tumors are considered benign, surgical resection is recommended for refractory epilepsy.

-• Prognosis for seizure control following resection is excellent.
+• Prognosis for seizure control improves following resection.

 Historical note and terminology

 Dysembryoplastic neuroepithelial tumor is a rare but well-recognized tumor of children and young adults that most often results in chronic epilepsy.
-In 1988, the pathology and clinical syndrome were first elucidated by Daumas-Duport and colleagues, who found tumors in 20 patients undergoing epilepsy surgery at St. Anne Hospital in Paris for which existing tumor classification seemed inadequate (09).
+In 1988, the clinicopathological features were first elucidated by Daumas-Duport and colleagues, who found tumors in 20 patients undergoing epilepsy surgery at St. Anne Hospital in Paris for which existing tumor classification seemed inadequate.
 These multinodular tumors, composed of both glial and neuronal elements, were remarkably similar to each other and resulted in a distinct clinical picture.
-Review of the Mayo Clinic Tissue Registry identified 19 additional cases, and the original report of 39 patients remains the most thorough and authoritative account of this tumor to date (09).
-Several other patient series have confirmed the findings of the original report (36; 41; 34), and further study has expanded the pathologic recognition and understanding of this tumor (08; 10; 18).
-Though it remains uncommon, this tumor type is well recognized.
+Review of the Mayo Clinic Tissue Registry identified 19 additional cases, and the original report of 39 patients remains one of the most thorough and authoritative accounts of this tumor (10).
+Several other patient series have confirmed the findings of the original report (47; 56; 44), and further study has expanded the histological and molecular recognition and understanding of this tumor (09; 11; 19; 48; 54).
+Our knowledge of dysembryoplastic neuroepithelial tumor continues to expand due to a growing body of genomic information.

 This is an article preview.